funkydude/BadBoy_Levels/README.md

 ## Features
 * Hides whispers from players below a specific level.

-## Only certain people are allowed to whisper you:
+## Only certain people are allowed to whisper you
 * People on your friends list.
 * People that are part of your guild.
 * People above the level you choose.